csegura/csegura.github.io/content/posts/2025/25_03_29_replace_525_disk.md

 I have a 5.25" disk drive that is not working properly.
 I have tried to clean the heads, but it is still not working.
 I have decided to replace it with a new one.
 I have found a new 5.25" disk drive on Wallapop (like ebay here in Spain), and I have bought it.
 Most of units are used, and untested, so I have been careful selecting the one I want to buy.
 Seller says that the disk drive is untested but was retired working.
 It's no the first time I buy untested hardware, so the seller seems quite honest, and I trusted her.

-The new disk drive is a Panasonic JU-475-5, (1.2Mb) also had founded the complete service manual for it just in case.
+The new disk drive is a Panasonic JU-475-5, (1.2Mb).
+I also found the full service manual for it, just in case.

 ![New disk](https://imgur.com/jbhfXNr.jpg)